FAQ About

 • A: No, not at all!
 BEAM welcomes students from all educational backgrounds, including homeschoolers and families outside the Bend-La Pine district.
 If your child could benefit from a compassionate, trauma-informed learning environment, they’re welcome here.

 • A: Currently, transportation is the responsibility of parents or guardians.
-Because we share space with a local school, district transportation is not yet available.
+Unfortunately, district transportation is not yet available.

 • A: There are several ways to help!
 You can become a recurring donor, sponsor a student scholarship, or support our future school project.
 Every contribution directly impacts children and families in our community.
 Head to our Support page to find out more!

-• A: BEAM is based in Bend, Oregon, operating within a local school facility.
+• A: BEAM is based in Bend, Oregon, and currently operating in Bear Creek Elementary.
 As we grow, we’re working toward securing our own campus, designed intentionally for neurodivergent learners and inclusive education.

 • A: “Neurodivergent” simply means that a person’s brain processes, learns, or experiences the world differently and that difference is something to be understood and celebrated, not fixed.
 At BEAM, this includes children with autism, ADHD, sensory processing differences, anxiety, or other unique learning and regulation needs.